xp44mm/Notebook/Functional Programming in JavaScript Part 2. Get functional.md

 ### 3.5.3.
 Recursively defined data structures

 A *node* is an object that contains a value, a reference to its parent, and an array of children.
-If a node has no parent, it’s considered the root.
-Here’s the definition of the `Node` type.
+If a node has no parent, it's considered the root.
+Here's the definition of the `Node` type.

 ```typescript
 class Knob {